 When most people think of holidays in Indonesia, especially family trips, one place jumps immediately to mind: Bali.
-This is not without good reason, Bali’s reputation as a tropical paradise and a haven for tourists has been well established for decades.
+This is not without good reason, Bali’s reputation as a tropical paradise is well known.
+Travelling, holidaying and backpacking Bali Indonesia has been well established for decades.

 As is to be expected when going a little ‘off the beaten track’, tourist infrastructure in Indonesia can, at the best of times, be a little shaky, but for anyone with an intrepid spirit, there is no reason why it should not prove to be a great place to travel with a family.

 Children are generally adored throughout Indonesia and it has been said that due to the cultural barriers they will help break down, travelling across the country with them can be easier than doing so as a lone adult.
 That said, health and safety are pretty hit and miss in Indonesia (safety barriers may be missing and dangerous beaches may not be signposted as such etc) and the traffic can be crazy so you will have to be extra vigilant when it comes to safeguarding little ones.

 Let’s explore a few places that may just be worth a closer look: